aubymori/ClassicShutdown/README.md

 - Select which options to display
 - Custom banner images
 - MUI localization
+- Built as a DLL for use in external applications

 ## Usage
 To display the logoff dialog, pass `/logoff` in the command line arguments.
 To display the disconnect dialog, pass `/disconnect` in the command line arguments.
 To change the shutdown and log off styles, run `ClassicShutdownConfig.exe`.
 For extended command line arguments, run `ClassicShutdown.exe /?`.

+## API documentation
+For API documentation, see the [wiki](https://github.com/aubymori/ClassicShutdown/wiki).

 ## Screenshots